More records for relentless Ronaldo! Portugal's late show leaves Hungary heartbroken in Budapest

 Rossi's game plan had worked well, with Hungary nullifying Portugal with their deep defence.
 Seleccao coach Fernando Santos even admitted afterwards that his side had looked "anxious" in the second half but the introduction of Rafa Silva and Renato Sanches changed things.

-Fortune smiled on the champions, though.
+Fortune smiled on the champions.
 The crucial first goal came courtesy of a deflected strike from Raphael Guerreiro, while the second was the result of a soft penalty, which was emphatically converted by Ronaldo, who had only had three touches in the Hungarian box before then.

 However, Portugal's third goal was pure class, with Ronaldo starting and finishing a move in fine style, by tapping home after taking the ball coolly around Gulacsi.